 The first incarnation of “It Vends” was a feature of a chat bot for a trading guild in an online MMORPG.
 Items could retrieved from a predefined list by the simple command: !vend.
 In 2011, popularity growth lead to the purchase of the itvends.com domain to provide a Web Interface, and a gradual expansion of the items list.
 Over several years, the idea has become a lifestyle brand, popular phrase, lifestyle, and mission for its creators.Continue reading “Serious Business”

 I have always enjoyed building Things that do Stuff.
 As a kid, it was often a LEGO flying time machine pirate ship with secret helipad skyscraper base.
 As an adult, I still play with LEGO quite a bit.
 But this blog series is about my drinking hobby and programming problems.
 This is Made it Worse, where I take everyday code from others and do weird things for my own interests.

-- 6 Chicken hens – brought home as approximately yearling hens 12/31/17, resumed post-molt laying mid-January.
+6 Chicken hens – brought home as approximately yearling hens 12/31/17, resumed post-molt laying mid-January.
 Currently laying between one and three (usually two) eggs a day.
-Three are puffy partridge cochins, one is a tiny, gold laced wyandotte, another is a probable White Rock and the last, Beans, is a bold little Rhode Island Red.
+14, somehow, chicken hens of mixed age and heritage,

-Muscovies, along with turkeys, are one of two domestic fowl originating in the Americas and are, in fact, a distinct species from, Cairina moschata; often written to be more closely related to geese than to the mallard-derived domestic ducks.
+Muscovies, along with turkeys, are one of two domestic fowl originating in the Americas CITATION and are, in fact, a distinct species from, Cairina moschata; sometimes written to be more closely related to geese than to the mallard-derived domestic ducks.
+CITATIONNEEDED

 - Producing less oil than true ducks (inside and out; the meat is also less greasy), muscovies are only slightly more water-resistant than the chickens, and are mercifully not compelled to bathe in any bit of water they see.